winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 That Buddha was likewise:\\
 His travels were unimpeded.

 153\.
 “The Buddha Vipaśyin addressed the park’s warden, ‘Please go to the city and tell the King’s son Tiṣya and the prime minister’s son Khaṇḍa, “Did you know?
 The Buddha Vipaśyin is residing in the deer preserve.
 He would like to see you.
-It would be a good time for it.”
+It would be a good time for it.”’
 {:#p153}

 154\.
 “The park’s warden accepted this instruction and left.
 He went to those two men and told them both what the Buddha had said.
 When the two had heard this, then went to the Buddha, bowed their heads at his feet, and withdrew to sit to one side.